 - Quality alpine mountaineering training

 - Great progression (and acclimatisation) towards climbing other 4000m peaks including Mont Blanc & the Matterhorn

 - Meet other like minded climbers for a sociable weekend in the mountains

-- Starting in Chamonix gives the option of returning to Chamonix or catching the train back to Geneva airport from Martigny station mid afternoon on day 3
+- The option of returning to Chamonix at the end of the course or catching a train direct to Geneva from Martigny station

 - Our three day Weissmies course begins in Chamonix, easily reached from Geneva airport via a simple one hour transfer.
 Day 1 begins with introductions, a weather brief and equipment check.
 We can also hire out any alpine mountaineering equipment out at this stage.
 Please check our alpine mountaineering equipment list and mountaineering equipment hire pages in advance and let us know what items you will require.